 In most cases, people believe they hit a weight loss plateau.
-A weight-loss plateau refers to a point where an individual will not lose anymore weight, despite dieting and exercising (6).
-Although doctors are not sure about the causes of such a plateau, several theories have been developed about its existence.
-(6):
+A weight-loss plateau refers to a point where an individual stops losing weight, despite dieting and exercising (6).
+Although doctors are not sure about the causes of such a plateau, several theories have been developed about its existence (6):

 - The body has adapted to shedding pounds and is defending itself against further weight loss.